Key takeaways

 No, creatine doesn’t directly burn fat.
 But it can indirectly support fat loss through its effects on muscle.

-Some research suggests that, when combined with resistance training, creatine supplementation can result in a minor, but statistically significant, reduction in body fat percentage more than resistance training alone.
-Notably, creatine supplementation did not result in decreased total fat mass.
 This suggests the effects of creatine on fat in the body are minor, and that creatine may result in decreased body fat percentage by increasing other components in the body (such as muscle) rather than directly decreasing fat.

 Potential benefits of creatine

 As mentioned before, creatine may have positive effects on muscle metabolism.
-Research also suggests that creatine supplementation may also reduce damage to muscles during exercise.
-This could help speed up post-workout recovery.
-But creatine’s uses and potential benefits can extend beyond the world of physical performance.
+Some research also suggests that creatine supplementation may reduce damage to muscles during exercise.
+This could help speed up post-workout recovery, though evidence is mixed and more research is needed.

 Better brain health.
-For starters, some amounts of creatine supplementation may improve mental fatigue and cognitive function possibly through its role in energy production.
+For starters, some amounts of creatine supplementation may improve mental fatigue and cognitive function, possibly through its role in energy production.
 The brain requires significant energy, so it needs quite a bit of ATP when performing difficult tasks, such as complex calculations or other information processing.

-Research suggests creatine supplementation can increase the creatinine stores in your brain, helping it produce more ATP and, in turn, power through challenging situations.
+Research suggests creatine supplementation can increase creatine stores in your brain, helping it produce more ATP and, in turn, power through challenging situations.
 The same reasoning may explain why creatine supplementation can also strengthen memory.
-That being said, not all studies demonstrated such improvements, so more research is needed to truly determine how (and to what extent) creatine supplementation can benefit the brain and its processing.

 Improved blood sugar.
-Small studies have shown that taking a creatine supplement may improve managing blood sugar levels and reducing hemoglobin A1C levels in those with diabetes.
-Creatine may help lower blood sugar levels by assisting your body with moving glucose (sugar) from the bloodstream into muscles and other cells.
+Small studies have shown that taking a creatine supplement may improve the management of blood sugar levels and reduce hemoglobin A1C levels in people with diabetes.

-Potential risks of creatine
+Potential side effects and risks of creatine

 Creatine monohydrate is a commonly used supplement and is generally considered safe when taken at the appropriate levels.
 But with any supplement, there are potential side effects and risks.

-When taking a creatine supplement, you could experience side effects, such as bloating, cramping, gas, and nausea, though these side effects are typically minor and have not been reported to occur very frequently .
+However, these side effects are typically minor and have not been reported to occur very frequently.

-Some people may experience weight gain from fluid retention after starting a creatine supplement.
 This water retention happens because creatine has an osmotic effect.
-This means the body will try to maintain the ratio of creatine to water in the muscle.
-So as the concentration of creatine increases it draws water into the muscles to maintain that usual ratio.
+As creatine concentrations in your muscles increase, the body draws water into the muscle cells to maintain the normal ratio.
 This effect is typically temporary while the body adjusts to the new amount of creatine available in the muscles.

-It’s also important to note that the US Food and Drug Administration (FDA) does not regulate dietary supplements, such as creatine.
+It’s also important to note that the US Food and Drug Administration (FDA) doesn’t regulate dietary supplements, such as creatine.
 This means creatine supplements do not have to go through the same rigorous testing for safety and efficacy as prescription medications.
 As such, there’s no guarantee that what you see on the label is what you’ll actually get.

 Remember, it’s always a good idea to talk with your healthcare provider before starting a new supplement, especially for people who have pre-existing conditions.